 Causes of constipation in children

-Constipation can happen for several reasons.
+Constipation happens for several reasons.

 There are some underlying medical conditions that might cause constipation in children, but these aren’t common.